enterspeedhq/enterspeed-docs/docs/tutorials/creating-a-simple-site/1-sources-environments.md

 Also save this API key for now (e.g., in a Notepad document) - we’re going to use it in our JavaScript application.

-Next to your new environment client click on the three dots and select **Edit domains**.
+Now, next to your new environment client click on the three dots and select **Edit domains**.
 Select the domain you just created and click the “**Save changes**” button.

 ![Environment client Domains](/img/docs/examples/environment-client-domains-frontend.png)